19 Customization

 sepal widthsepal lengthspeciessetosaversicolorvirginica4.55.05.56.06.57.07.58.02.02.53.03.54.04.5

-Note: position values must be literal numbers in this release.
+Note: intercept and band-edge positions must be literal values (numbers, or temporal values on a time axis) in this release.
 A faceted plot with a different reference value per panel (column-mapped intercept, ggplot2’s geom_hline(aes(yintercept=...))) is on the post-alpha roadmap.
 Today, an annotation added once with the same intercept appears on every panel of the faceted pose.

 Palettes